Marijuana Company of America Inc. to Present at Benzinga Cannabis Capital Conference

 About Benzinga Cannabis Capital Conference

-Click hereto register for the complete In-Person or Virtual Benzinga Cannabis Capital Conference experience, featuring networking, one-on-one meetings, access to investors, and more.
+Click hereto register for the full In-Person or Virtual Benzinga Cannabis Capital Conference experience, featuring networking, one-on-one meetings, access to investors, and more.

-Marijuana Company of America (OTC:MCOA) operates, invests, and acquires companies exclusively in the cannabis sector.
+Marijuana Company of America (OTC PINK:MCOA) operates, invests, and acquires exclusively companies in the cannabis sector.
 The Company is a multi-state (licensed) operator and the parent company within the cultivation, distribution, and international consumer product sectors.

 For more information, visit: www.marijuanacompanyofamerica.com.